 You can add cavity wall or solid wall insulation to older houses if they don’t have it and it’s always wise to ensure your loft is well insulated so heat can’t escape from above.

-3. Use Natural Materials
+3. Use natural materials

-There are great sustainable benefits when building with natural materials as they help reduce the need for man-made resources which often require a lot of packaging and transporting.
+There are great sustainable benefits when building with natural materials as they reduce the need for man-made resources which often require a lot of packaging and transporting.

 The best way to build greener is to use wood, stone, recycled glass, reclaimed bricks and even straw!

-Natural materials to consider:
+Natural building materials to consider include:

 Renewable energy is energy that comes from the earth's natural resources such as the sun, water and wind.
 These can be used to power your home to create electricity, hot water and heat.